📞 24/7 Emergency Call Line: (385) 250-2863

 The Outcome

 The basement structure was fully dried and cleared.
-The USAA claim covered the full remediation scope.
+The USAA claim covered the full remediation scope, confirming that the insurance claim process worked exactly as intended for this type of loss.
 A rebuild contractor was brought in to restore drywall, flooring, and trim.
 The homeowner also installed a backwater valve during the rebuild to prevent future lateral backups — a step we recommended during the initial assessment.
+Given the extent of the sewage intrusion in a finished basement, we also advised monitoring for secondary mold remediation needs during the drying period, which the clearance readings ultimately ruled out.

 “I didn’t know what Category 3 meant when they explained it, but they were patient and walked me through exactly why everything had to go.
 They were professional, fast, and I never felt like they were trying to upsell me.
 USAA paid the whole thing.”